Anna Adcock

 As a researcher and academic, Anna draws on Kaupapa Māori research inquiry paradigms to conduct research to support the health and well-being of wāhine, pēpi, and whānau Māori.
 Much of this work centres the experiences of whānau Māori in the context of sexual/reproductive and maternal/infant healthcare, critically examining health system responsiveness.

-Anna has a master’s degree in sociology from Te Herenga Waka — Victoria University of Wellington, where she is currently working on completing her PhD in health and wellbeing (public health).
+Anna has a master’s degree in sociology and a PhD in Health and Wellbeing (Public Health) from Te Herenga Waka — Victoria University of Wellington.
 Her doctoral thesis explores whānau Māori experiences of premature birth, following whānau journeys from the birth of their pēpi to their first birthday.
-The goal is to understand how health services can better meet the needs and aspirations of whānau.
+It highlights the importance of collective resilience, advocating for systemic change to support whānau autonomy and well-being.

 Anna is also a Research Fellow at Te Tātai Hauora o Hine — the National Centre for Women’s Health Research Aotearoa, collaborating with the National Screening Unit to understand and address barriers to cervical screening for wāhine Māori.
 As part of a large multi-disciplinary team, Anna has helped inform the 2023 changes to the National Cervical Screening Programme, which includes the introduction of self-testing — an empowering and more effective test for preventing cervical cancer.